Engineering

 Currently this requires a bit of setup as every knowledge base is different, but we threw together a basic, stripped down MVP here that you can play with – check it out here!

 Note that there are some serious limitations to this web demo.
 For example, we haven’t exposed the underlying config file – most of our customers see massive quality jumps after just a few config iterations, and this usually fixes the first few rounds of feedback.
-This felt too complicated to throw up as a toy demo, but I’m happy to revisit if there’s interest.
+This felt too complicated to throw up as a toy demo.

 [1] This is not actually how it’s phrased in Dodd Frank / Basel III but none of us want to read that today.